TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/Templates/Index.rst

 - You can have any number of menu levels.

 - You can have multiple sites, multiple templates.
+(Since TYPO3 9, the configuration of sites is handled in the site module, see :ref:`sitehandling` in "TYPO3 Explained")

 - You can have pages in any number of languages.